pmem/kvdk/volatile/doc/user_doc.md

 ### Clean Threads
 KVDK reclaim space of updated/deleted data in background with dynamic number of clean threads, you can specify max clean thread number with `kvdk::Configs::clean_threads`.
 Defaulted to 8, you can config more clean threads in delete intensive workloads to avoid space be exhausted.

-### PMem File Size
-`kvdk::Configs::pmem_file_size` specifies the space allocated to a KVDK instance.
-Defaulted to 2^38Bytes = 256GB.

-### Populate PMem Space
-Specified by `kvdk::Configs::populate_pmem_space`.
-When set to true to populate pmem space while creating a new instance, KVDK will take extra time to set up.
-This will improve runtime performance.

-### Block Size
-Specified by `kvdk::Configs::pmem_block_size`.
-Defaulted to 64(Bytes) to align with cache-line.

-**This parameter is immutable after initialization of the KVDK instance.**

-### Blocks per Segment
-Specified by `kvdk::Configs::pmem_segment_blocks`.
-Defaulted to 2^21.
-Segment size determines the maximum size for a KV-Pair.

-Default Blocks per Segment and Block Size parameters will limit the size for a KV-Pair to 64MB(Actually slightly smaller than 64MB, for checksum and other information associated with the KV-Pair).

-User is suggested to adjust this parameter instead of `kvdk::Configs::pmem_block_size`.

 **This parameter is immutable after initialization of the KVDK instance.**